VitoAntonioPagone/arxiv_summarizer/README.md

 Enter start date (YYYY-MM-DD): 2017-01-01
 Enter end date (YYYY-MM-DD): 2024-03-01
 ```
 3. The script fetches relevant papers from arXiv and generates summaries.
-The results are saved in `results.txt`.
+The results are saved in `result.txt`.

 ## Automatic Daily Extraction and Summarization